Eschol Park

 The level of cultural diversity witnessed in Eschol Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Eschol Park was found to be more culturally diverse than most local markets, with 24.3% of its population born overseas and 25.1% speaking a language other than English at home.
-Christianity is the main religion in Eschol Park, comprising 58.9% of people.
-However, Islam is overrepresented, making up 6.6%, compared to Greater Sydney's 6.8%.
+Eschol Park had a higher cultural diversity than most local markets, with 24.3% of its population born overseas and 25.1% speaking a language other than English at home.
+Christianity was the predominant religion in Eschol Park, comprising 58.9% of its population.
+Islam was overrepresented compared to Greater Sydney, making up 6.6% versus 6.8%.

 Frequently Asked Questions - Diversity